nasser/magic/README.md

 Name
 ----
-MAGIC stands for Morgan And Grand IL Compiler.
+MAGIC stands for "Morgan And Grand Iron Clojure" (originally "Morgan And Grand IL Compiler").
 It is named after the [Morgan Avenue and Grand Street intersection](https://www.google.com/maps/place/Grand+St+%26+Morgan+Ave,+Brooklyn,+NY+11237/@40.7133714,-73.9348001,17z/data=!3m1!4b1!4m2!3m1!1s0x89c25eab5ea3b021:0x77aaab63f0e3d135) in Brooklyn, the location of the [Kitchen Table Coders](http://kitchentablecoders.com/) studio where the library was developed.
+"Iron" is the prefix used for dynamic languages ported to the CLR (e.g. [IronPython](https://en.wikipedia.org/wiki/IronPython), [IronRuby](https://en.wikipedia.org/wiki/IronRuby)).

 Legal
 -----
-Copyright © 2015-2016 Ramsey Nasser
+Copyright © 2015-2017 Ramsey Nasser and contributers

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at